Skip to content

 YouTube's retention graph is brutal in the first 30 seconds.
 The slope of that opening cliff predicts how the algorithm will weight the video for the next 90 days.
 A flatter cliff means more sessions, more impressions, and more downstream revenue.

-We studied 600 long-form videos that maintained above-average retention through their entire intro.
-Five traits showed up almost every time.
+We studied long form videos that maintained above average retention through their entire intro.
+Five traits showed up almost every time, and a sixth (less obvious one) appeared in the very best performers.

 1. The hook restates the promise from the title.

-If the title says "I built a $1M company in 6 months," the first sentence of the video should not be "hey guys."
-It should restate the promise — usually with new specificity.
-"Six months ago I had $400 in my bank account."
+If the title says "I built a one million dollar company in 6 months," the first sentence of the video should not be "hey guys."
+It should restate the promise, usually with new specificity.
+"Six months ago I had 400 dollars in my bank account."

 Restating the promise is what tells the algorithm that the title and the video match.
-It's also what tells the viewer they didn't click the wrong thing.
+It is also what tells the viewer they did not click the wrong thing.
+Both audiences (algorithmic and human) need that confirmation in the first 4 seconds.

 2. The stakes are concrete by 12 seconds.

-By the 12-second mark, the viewer needs to know what they will lose by clicking away.
-Not what they'll gain — what they'll miss.
+By the 12 second mark, the viewer needs to know what they will lose by clicking away.
+Not what they will gain.
+What they will miss.
 Loss aversion is approximately 2.3x stronger than gain seeking in attention research.

 The clearest way to set stakes is a single line that frames the rest of the video as a reveal.
 "And what I learned in month 4 changed everything."
 That sentence is doing structural work, not stylistic work.

-Stakes are not what they'll learn.
-Stakes are what they'll miss.
+Stakes are not what they will learn.
+Stakes are what they will miss.

 3. There is a visual proof element before 25 seconds.